andrewens/andrewens.github.io/_posts/2023-4-7-2d-polar-collisions.md

 title: "2D Polar Collisions"
 ---

-## About

 ### Motivation

-This is part of my research into developing my own physics engine for [Ship Crew RPG.](/_posts/2023-6-29-ship-crew-rpg.md) Part of the game entails walking on round planets, so I developed collisions for a character's hitbox and a tilemap arranged in polar coordinates so I could make a Terraria-style grid of blocks for round worlds.
+This is part of my research into developing my own physics engine for [Ship Crew RPG.]({% post_url 2023-6-29-ship-crew-rpg }) Part of the game entails walking on round planets, so I developed collisions for a character's hitbox and a tilemap arranged in polar coordinates so I could make a Terraria-style grid of blocks for round worlds.

 This was a lot harder than I thought it would be!